-[At Yom Kippur, we will say memorial names aloud during Yizkor.
-If you are attending Yom Kippur virtually, a proxy will read aloud the names that you submitted online.
-Use this QR code or contact miraw@circleboston.org to submit names by Thursday September 29 if you wish to have your loved one's name read aloud on your behalf but did not submit their name online]
+At Yom Kippur, we will say memorial names aloud during Yizkor.
+Use this QR code or contact miraw@circleboston.org to submit names by Wednesday September 20 if you wish to have your loved ones' names read aloud on your behalf and have not yet submitted them.]